aws-samples/sample-python-helper-aws-appconfig/README.md

 If you need to customise the AWS credentials or region, set `session` to a configured `boto3.Session` object.
 Otherwise, the [standard boto3 logic](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) for credential/configuration discovery is used.

-AWS AppConfig needs clients to specify a unique client ID to allow deployment strategies to work correctly.
-The library will automatically use the hostname, but you can override it with `client_id`.
-(The specific value does not matter, but it should be different for each client, and should not change.)

 ### Reading the configuration

 The configuration from AWS AppConfig is available as the `config` property.
 Before accessing it, you should call `update_config()`, unless you specified fetch_on_init or fetch_on_read during initialisation.
 If you want to force a config fetch, even if the number of seconds specified have not yet passed, call `update_config(True)`.